shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

 ## Summary

 In this hands-on lab, you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
 You have also configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process using Azure Migrate.

+## Review

+In this lab you have:

+- Used Azure Migrate Appliance to discover the on-premises Hyper-V servers
+- Verified the successfully discovered servers in Azure Migrate resource

 ### You have successfully completed the lab.
 Click on Next >> to procced with next lab.